 understand the executive orders

 Read how the first order will impact refugees and immigrants around the world, thanks to resources from Refugee Center Online.
 If you are a refugee or work with refugees, you can follow that link to find information translated into multiple languages, including Arabic, Chinese, Dari, Farsi, French, Karen, Kurdish, Nepali, Russian, Spanish, Turkish, and Vietnamese.

-Update: you can also read an important update about how parts of the executive order have been challenged in US courts.
+Update: Parts of the executive order have been challenged in US courts.
 The reduction of refugee arrivals to 50,000 people for this year is still in effect.

 continue civic engagement

 Although the executive order has passed, you can still voice your support for refugees and your opposition to this order by contacting the White House, Congress, and state and local government officials.
 Don’t forget — you can also call and thank your representatives who actively support refugee resettlement.
 There are many advocacy resources available with instructions, contact information, and tips on what to expect when calling.
 Here are some places to start: Refugee Council USA and Interfaith Immigration.

 In Kentucky, there are refugee resettlement agencies in Louisville, Lexington, Bowling Green, and Owensboro.
 Find one nearest you and offer your financial support to help maintain services for refugees already in our state who seek support finding work and rebuilding their lives.
 Here is the list of refugee resettlement agencies by state.

 You can help a refugee in Kentucky start anew and support their family.
 Learn about KRM’s employment services and become one of the 200+ Kentucky employers that hires refugees.